georgiee/origami/LOG.md

 Finally got the commands from the original source converted.
 I save them to a json file for the moment.
 Have to figure out how to do folding and reflection on single polygons before using the given data.
 So that's what I am doing now.
 I wondered all the day why the internal fold with a polygonIndex doesn't seem to do any cuts.
 But hours later I recognized, it's creasing within the UI calling function just before calling the folding action (see OrigiamiScriptTerminal).

 I also  put some efforts into creating a polygon list holding class to have vertices and polygons in one place instead of mixing them with the origami cutting logic.
 Well I should have thought more over this.
-I wanted to gradually move over to this new datat structure and therefore used it at some place.
-Stupid that that containsIndex() to determine if a vertex is inside a polygon was not workign as expected.
+I wanted to gradually move over to this new data structure and therefore used it at some place.
+Stupid that that containsIndex() to determine if a vertex is inside a polygon was not working as expected.
 I didn't thought of it so I spend far too much time finding that stupid error.
 Learning of this: Do one thing and never do such a core functionality on the sideline.

 ## 170416 - 170513